-In the case of branches, it is the branch's appointed representative who manages the daily activity.
+In case of branch, it is the branch's appointed representative who manages the daily activity.
 The parent company may decide to limit the powers of the appointed branch representative by means of a power of attorney granted by the parent company.

-In the case of a company or a branch, an attorney-in-fact may be additionally empowered to act on behalf of the company or branch but limited to and within the powers provided in the respective power of attorney.
+In case of company or branch attorney-in-fact may be additionally empowered to act on behalf of company or branch but limited to and within the powers provided in the respective power of attorney.